Legisign/Praat-textgrids/README.md

 ## Description

-`textgrids` is a module for handling Praat short or long text-format TextGrid files.
-It implements five classes.
-From largest to smallest:
+`textgrids` is a module for handling Praat TextGrid files in any format (short text, long text, or binary).
+The module implements five classes, from largest to smallest:

 * `TextGrid` -- a `dict` with tier names as keys and `Tier`s as values
 * `Tier` -- a `list` of either `Interval` or `Point` objects